WallStreetMojo

 Conditional Formatting in Power BI

-If you think Power BI is just limited to visualization and charts, then you will spend a considerable amount of time figuring out how the below colors or in cell bars have been applied.
-This is not a bar chart or some other visualization; rather, it is conditional formatting applied to the table visually.
-Let me tell you frankly, I have spent a considerable amount of time figuring out this, so here you go.
+If you think Power BI is limited to visualization and charts, you will spend considerable time figuring out how the below colors or in cell bars have been applied.
+It is not a bar chart or another visualization.
+Rather, it is conditional formatting applied to the table visually.
+Let us tell you that we have spent considerable time figuring this out.
 This article will explain in detail the conditional formatting in Power BI.

-To apply Power BI Conditional Formatting, you need data to work with, so you can download the excel workbook template from the below link, which is used for this example.
+To apply Power BI conditional formatting, you need data to work with, so you can download the Excel workbook template from the link below, which is used for this example.

 How to Apply Conditional Formatting in Power BI with Examples

-• Below is the table I have already created in the Power BI report tab.
+1. Below is the table we have already created in the Power BI report tab.

 Conditional Formatting in Power BI (Table)